 - TWO LETTERS OF RECOMMENDATION

-- An OFFICIAL TRANSCRIPT from any and all colleges/universities attended
+- An OFFICIAL TRANSCRIPT from each and every college attended after high school.

 INTERNATIONAL APPLICANTS must submit all of the above materials, as well as an official TOEFL score and a credential evaluation.
 Additional documents are required of admitted students.
 Please visit our International Students page for more information.